-- Each team is to submit each electronic memorandum as one PDF document in electronic form with a cover page that identifies the name of the participating institution, the students' names, the individual Moot Number of the team and whether the Memorandum is for the claimant or the respondent. - All components of the memorandum, including cover page and contents pages, are to be part of the one PDF document.
-Teams who send several attachments (eg separate title page, separate index, separate argument, separate bibliography) will be asked to resubmit them as a single document.
-The PDF document should be allocated a filename that identifies the team number, name of the participating institution, and the side argued without requiring the document to be opened.
-Eg 'Team 1 MurdochU Claimant'. - Only when the memorandum is received in the correct, single document PDF format with an appropriate filename will it be considered to have been validly submitted.
+- Each team is to submit each electronic memorandum as a PDF document and as a word document in electronic form.
+All components of the memorandum, including cover page and contents pages, are to be part of the one document.
+Teams who send several attachments (eg separate title page, separate index, separate argument, separate bibliography) will be asked to resubmit them as a single document. - Each memoranda will include a cover page that identifies the name of the participating institution, the students' names, the individual Moot Number of the team and whether the Memorandum is for the Claimant or the Respondent, and a second page that states the team number but not the names of the team or the institution.
+Apart from the first cover page the remainder of the document shall only identify the team by team number. - The PDF document should be allocated a filename that identifies the team number, name of the participating institution, and the side argued without requiring the document to be opened.
+Eg ['Team 1 SwanseaU Claimant'] [Team Number] [University Name] [Party]]. - Only when the memorandum is received in the correct, single document PDF format with an appropriate filename will it be considered to have been validly submitted.